Cottage Cheese Chocolate Chip Cookies (Soft and Chewy)

 Step 2: Scoop and Bake the Cookies

 Scoop dough onto the prepared baking sheet, leaving space between each cookie.
+The cookies will not spread much, so gently shape them into thick rounds.

 An optional hack for getting chocolate chips on top of the cookie is to add about 7-8 chips to the empty cookie scoop.
 Then scoop cookie dough into the scoop, being careful not to spill the chocolate chips.
 Then, release the scoop of cookie dough onto the cookie sheet, and the chocolate chips will now be on top of the cookie.
 Gently press them down to shape the cookie.